Ranked #1 Children's Hospital by U.S. News & World Report

 Critical Care Medicine and the Division of Medicine Critical Care work together to ensure that those Boston Children’s patients with intensive care needs receive the best care possible.
 Between the Medical Surgical Intensive Care Unit and the Medicine Intensive Care Unit, our specially trained physicians care for children with all types of childhood illnesses, with the exception of burns and cardiac diseases.

-Dr. Monica Kleinman, Medical Director of the MSICU, and Dr. Michael Agus, Director of the Medicine Critical Care Program, together ensure the delivery of optimal care in the ICUs.
+Dr. Monica Kleinman, Medical Director of the MSICU, and Dr. Michael Agus, Division Chief of Medicine Critical Care and Medical Director of the MICU, together ensure the delivery of optimal care in the ICUs.

-Learn more about the Medicine Critical Care Program and the Medicine ICU.
+Learn more about the Division of Medicine Critical Care and the Medicine ICU.

 Critical Care Medicine’s leadership responsibilities at Boston Children's Hospital are extensive, and include a broad range of programs vital to the functioning of the institution, including: